strongloop/node-foreman/README.md

     MYSQL_NAME=superman
     MYSQL_PASS=cryptonite

-The `.env` file may alternatively be a valid JSON document:
+The equivalent `.env` file may alternatively be a valid JSON document:

     {
         "mysql":{